pingcap/docs/how-to/troubleshoot/diagnose-map.md

 ---
 title: TiDB Troubleshooting Map
-summary: Learn how to troubleshoot common issues in TiDB.
+summary: Learn how to troubleshoot common errors in TiDB.
 category: how-to
 ---

 # TiDB Troubleshooting Map

+This document summarizes common errors in TiDB and other components.
+You can use this map to diagnose and solve issues when you encounter related problems.

 ## 1. Service Unavailable